Knapp-Ausbildung/conventions/README.md

 ### Do not use public fields

 Do not use public fields, instead use getters and setters.
-Many of our plugins depend on other plugins, when you decide that you dont want to check something when getting a field, you need to add getters and setters, then every plugin using yours needs to be changed.

 **Bad Example:**